Our Sheffield correspondent’s urgent mission for Myristica fragrans is disrupted by something shiny and yellow.

 Thus a posh Toyota branch lured me in on a gorgeous August morn.
-Some nutmeg was urgently required by my better half and a mercy dash to retrieve some was elicited.
+Some nutmeg was urgently required, and a mercy dash to retrieve some was enacted.
 Fortunately I had conveniently left my mobile phone in a safe place; my locker at work, thus no chance of being traced for the precious minutes between my leaving and subsequent return with said nut.

 I’d seen the LC500 about a week previously and made a mental note to investigate.
 Luckily the car maintained a presence on the forecourt and with no time like the present I pulled in, parked up and became a nosy Parker.